GhostofGoes/Astolfo/README.md

 [![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence)

+# Project Status

+**THIS PROJECT IS NOT IN A WORKING STATE AND IS NOT BEING ACTIVELY DEVELOPED**

+Where things are at:
+* Funimation has removed their Windows 10 app.
+* Little progress has been made on RE'ing Crunchyroll's app to the point of extracting episode information.
+* PyPresence (used to update Discord status) is potentially not reliable or even working due to (very very unfortunate) changes to the Discord client.
+This is 100% Discord's fault, go yell at them, maybe they'll actually listen (unlikely).

+If you want to revive this, dig through some of the notes in the repo.
+Some work has been done on Crunchyroll and Netflix.

 # Astolfo - Discord Presence for Windows 10
 Astolfo is a framework for implementing Discord Rich Presence for Windows 10 programs (win32) and Store Apps (UWP).